Davallia solida var. fejeensis

-D. solida var. fejeensis (Rabbit Foot Ferns) is one of forty species that form the Davallia genus, all of which are epiphytic or lithophytic.
+Davallia solida var. fejeensis (Rabbit Foot Ferns) is one of forty species that form the Davallia genus, all of which are epiphytic or lithophytic.
 This genus primarily originates from Asia and the Pacific, with its name honouring Swiss botanist, Edmond Davall in the 18th century.
-'Fejeensis' refers to the Fiji Islands, where this species was first discovered.
+'Fejeensis' refers to the Fiji Islands, where this species was first discovered in the mid 1800s.

 12° - 26°C (54° - 80°F)

 H1b (Hardiness Zone 12) - Can be grown outdoors during the summer in a sheltered location with temperatures above 12℃ (54℉), but is fine to remain indoors, too.
 If you decide to bring this plant outdoors, don't allow it to endure any direct sunlight as it may result in sun-scorch and dehydration.
 Regularly keep an eye out for pests, especially when re-introducing it back indoors.

 Up to 0.6m in height and 1m in width, depending on the pot size.
 The ultimate height will take between 5 - 10 years to achieve, with up to 8cm of rhizomatous growth per season.